Catahoula Issues » Work Dog vs. Show Dog

 Please use the links below to navigate the pages within this section.

-The discussions of differences between working dogs and show dogs will not be settled here.
-This is a difference of opinion that will live on for generations to come.
-What is written here are my observations of these dogs and their owners.
-Having had the opportunity to put a Catahoula to work in a field that had long been thought of as one for German Shepherds and Labradors, I have great pride in this accomplishment.
-It has given the Catahoula the opportunity to prove itself as a dog that can be used in this and other disciplines.
+The above paragraphs describe the legal interpretations of working dog for clubs, registries, and legal purposes.
+The difference of opinions between the rancher, hunter, and showman will probably rage on for eternity.
+Having had the opportunity to put a Catahoula to work in a discipline that had long been thought of as one for German Shepherds and Labradors, I have great pride in our accomplishment.
+It has given the Catahoula the opportunity to prove itself as a dog that can be used in many disciplines, and not those previously thought to be traditional.

-Can you have both?
+Can you have both looks and function?
 Yes, you can.
-Most Catahoula breeders realize that the working abilities of these dogs is a trait that is just as important as the structure and beauty of the dog.
+Most Catahoula breeders realize that the working ability is just as important a trait as is its structure and beauty.
 The Catahoula was bred to work.
 It lives to work.
 It needs a job.
 Occupying the mind of a Catahoula can sometimes be a challenge, but it's that trait that makes the Catahoula what it is.
 A dog that is structurally correct will work easier and better than one that has to overcome some structural deficiency.
 So it stands to reason that if the working traits are kept alive and the structural soundness is maintained, you can have a dog that can win in a show ring and perform in the field trials.

-Is all of this necessary?
+Is it really necessary to breed Catahoulas with working abilities in mind?
 Yes, it is.
-It's those traits that make the dog so desirable, and it's the first thing that gets changed by those groups that want a "Lap Dog."
+It's those traits that make the dog so desirable, and it's the first thing that gets changed by those groups that want a "Lap Dog or Companion Dog."
 I've watched dogs with a working ability be bred into a show ring situation that has all but destroyed the breed's natural function.
 Take for example the French Poodle.
 Here is a dog that was bred to retrieve game from frozen waters.
 How many people are using the French Poodle for this purpose today?
-I promise you, if I were to bring a French Poodle into a duck blind in Louisiana, I'd be shot.
+I promise you, if a French Poodle were brought into a duck blind in Louisiana, the owner would be shot.
 Most Poodles are being kept as pets or have the honor of being displayed in a show ring.
 The working abilities are there, but they are so minute that it would take years of breeding to bring it to the foreground again.

 Most of the Conformation Standards used by Breed Clubs were formulated by those owners of working/hunting dogs.
-These are what they considered important factors in breeding the dogs.
+The standard states the factors that are important in breeding the dogs.
 The outline is designed to produce a dog that has the working traits in addition to being built structurally sound.
-Color was not as important as work.
+Color is not as important as work.
 After all, color is just an aesthetic and doesn't help or hinder in any way.

 Top of Page